PX4/PX4-Autopilot/nuttx/configs/README.txt

   Vik's optimized implementation of memcpy():

     CONFIG_MEMCPY_VIK - Select this option to use the optimized memcpy() function by Daniel Vik.
+Select this option for improved performance at the expense of increased size.
 See licensing information in the top-level COPYING file.
 Default: n

   And if CONFIG_MEMCPY_VIK is selected, the following tuning options are available: